 Straight Talking Attorneys Focused On Protecting Your Rights

-In 1975, Robert E. Ray established our law firm.
-Our attorneys possess a track record of success at the negotiation table and in the courtroom.
+In 1975, Robert Ray established our law firm.
+Our Greeley attorneys possess a track record of success at the negotiation table and in the courtroom.
 They put their skills and experience to work for Greeley residents and those throughout Northern Colorado.

 When you arrive for your initial consultation, we will not tell you what you want to hear.
 We will not make promises that we cannot keep.
 In fact, if your legal problem can be handled without an attorney, we will advise you on next steps and send you on your way.
 We only take cases if we truly believe that we can do a better job than our clients could on their own.

-For more information or to schedule an initial consultation with an experienced Greeley criminal trial attorney, please fill out the intake form on our contact page or call 970-351-6083.
+For more information or to schedule an initial consultation with an experienced Greeley criminal trial lawyer, please fill out the intake form on our contact page or call 970-351-6083.
 For the convenience of our clients, we are available on evenings and weekends by appointment.
 We also have a Spanish interpreter on staff.

 Hello, my name is Robert Ray and I am a trial attorney who has been practicing law in Colorado since 1970.
 To this day I am at times amazed that I am living where I live and doing what I do for a living.